Edit

 Introduction to STAC items

-A GeoCatalog allows you to store and organize geospatial datasets into collections.
-A STAC Item is the core object in a GeoCatalog's collection, containing metadata for a scene and links to assets from that scene (such as a satellite image).
+A GeoCatalog stores and organizes geospatial datasets into collections.
+A STAC Item is the core object in a GeoCatalog's collection.
+It contains metadata for a scene and links to assets from that scene, such as a satellite image.
 An Item's metadata allows GeoCatalog to search and query spatial assets.
-Refer to STAC Item Spec to learn more about the STAC Items.
+For more information about STAC Items, see STAC Item Spec.

 Item definition

-The Planetary Computer Pro adheres to the STAC Item Specification which defines a set of common fields to describe an Item, such as time range and the assets related to the Item.
-Items are defined in JSON format and can be flexibly expanded to include more metadata.
+The Planetary Computer Pro adheres to the STAC Item Specification, which defines a set of common fields to describe an Item, such as time range and the assets related to the Item.
+You define Items in JSON format and can flexibly expand them to include more metadata.

 A valid STAC Item requires the following fields: